raymondwcs/mongoose/README.md

 docker inspect mongo | grep IP
 ```
 5. Update the IP address in [server.js](./server.js) stored in the `mongouri` variable
+6. Write down the full path of the folder that contains `server.js`.
-6. Start Nodejs
+7. Start Nodejs
 ```
 docker run -itd -v <folder>:/<folder> --name node node
 ```
-Replace `<folder>` with the full path of the folder that contains `server.js`
+Replace `<folder>` with what you've written down in the previous step.
 7. Run the example
 ```
-docker exec -it node /bin/bash cd /<folder>
+docker exec -it node node /<folder>/server.js
-node server.js
 ```